SnickerdoodleLabs/protocol/documentation/sdql/LOGICEXPRESSIONS.md

 - Strings
     - Immediate strings always resolve to their value.
 - $qN - Queries
-    - During permission filtering, resolves to true of false depending on user shared corresponding data.
+    - During permission filtering, resolves to true of false depending on corresponding data is permitted.
     - During evaluation, resolves to asked data or null
 - $aN - Ads
-    - During permission filtering, resolves to true of false depending on user shared all required data asked in the **ad logic**.
+    - During permission filtering, resolves to true of false depending on all required data asked in the **ad logic** is permitted.
-    - During evaluation, resolves to true or false depending on user has watched the ad
+    - During evaluation, resolves to true or false depending on user has watched the ad.
 - $rN - Returns
-    - During permission filtering, resolves to true of false depending on user shared all required data asked in the **return logic**.
+    - During permission filtering, resolves to true of false depending on all required data asked by the queries in the **return logic** is permitted.
-    - During evaluation, either resolves to a non-null answer to the combination of queries given in the **return logic**, or to null.
+    - During evaluation, resolves to true if its logic expression resolves to true or to a non-null answer.
 - $cN - Compensations
-    - During permission filtering, resolves to true of false depending on user shared all required data asked in the logic statements of corresponding returns.
+    - During permission filtering, resolves to true of false depending on corresponding returns resolve to true or false.
 For example, **"if$r1then$c1"** requires that $r1 resolves to true, which means **"$q1and$q2"** should also resolve to true.
-    - During evaluation, resolves to true only when the returns in the **compensation logic** have valid / non-null answers.
+    - During evaluation, resolves to true only when the logic expression in the **compensation logic** resolves to true.
-    For example, **"if$r1and$r2then$c1"** requires both $r1 and $r2 have non-null answers.
+    For example, **"if$r1and$r2then$c1"** requires both $r1 and $r2 resolve to true.

 ## Operators